 Numerous examples illustrate the capacity of ICTs to offer new solutions to environmental and social challenges.
 The deployment of intelligent flow management systems, at the crossroads of machine-to-machine communication (M2M) and big data, is a very good example of this.
-Applied on a large scale in the energy and water (smart grids), transport, agriculture, construction and industrial processing sectors, these solutions account for most of the carbon emissions avoided via the ICT sector.
-In total, this reduction in global emissions could represent up to 12.08 GtCO2e by 2030, enabling the stabilization of emissions level compared with 2015 (GeSI, 2015).
+Applied on a large scale in the energy and water (smart grids), transport (optimization of freight-related travel), agriculture (reduction of inputs), building (reduction of energy consumption) and industrial processing (automation of production sites) sectors, these solutions account for most of the carbon emissions avoided via the ICT sector.
+In total, this reduction in global emissions could represent up to 9GtCO2e by 2030, allowing a stable level of emissions compared to 2015 (GeSI, 2019).

 Other uses of ICTs which carry environmental and social benefits include the development of impact optimization software.
-This type of solution makes it possible to virtually test products and improve them before prototyping, thus avoiding the multiplication of prototypes, the introduction of defective models on the market and achieving the optimization of products in terms of both the environment and user health and safety.
+This type of solution makes it possible to virtually test products and improve them before prototyping, thus avoiding the multiplication of prototypes, the introduction of defective products on the market.
+In addition, these types of software allow to optimize the quality of the products in terms of both the environment (e.g. aerodynamics, lightening, recyclability) and user health and safety (e.g. virtual crash-test, quality control).